How much land can I afford?

-- If you have considerable equity in your home you could consider an equity line of credit.
+- If you have considerable equity in your home you could consider a home equity line of credit (HELOC).

 - Also, you can purchase land by transferring existing funds from an IRA account to a self directed IRA account.
 Usage restrictions apply.
 The custodial firms below offer these services and have some great background and frequently asked questions on their web sites.
 Check it out!